Ethnocineca is an International Documentary Film Festival based in Vienna, Austria, with an emphasis on Documentary and Ethnographic Film.

 The applicant warrants that s/he is authorized to allow the Festival the use of the film, as well as that its use during the festival does not violate rights of third parties (e.g. copyrights, performance, personal rights).
 It is the responsibility of the filmmaker to secure authorization for any copyrighted material that may be used in the film.
 ETHNOCINECA is held harmless from any and all claims, liabilities, losses, damages, and expenses, which may be incurred by reason of any claim involving copyright, trademark, credits, publicity, or screening of any film.

-The filmmaker agrees that organizers can use clips or trailers of her/his work as well as any additional materials, which have been submitted to our organization for advertising purposes for the film as well as for the festival.
+The filmmaker agrees that organizers can use clips or trailers of her/his work as well as any additional materials, which have been submitted to our organisation for advertising purposes for the film as well as for the festival.

 Costs of sending screening copies to the festival are at the expense of the sender.
 Submitted viewing material cannot be returned.
 ETHNOCINECA will not incur any shipping fees of the screening copies.